 The nuclear reactor produces heat, which a secondary coolant transfers to a separate electricity generation complex.
 The generation complex has a number of high-efficiency air-Brayton cycle turbine generators and a heat-storage system using ordinary salt.
 The generation complex can store some of the heat in the salt instead of generating electricity when other producers (notably wind and solar) are producing lots of electricity and the price is low.
 When other producers are producing less power and the price is high the generators can produce extra power by using the heat stored in the salt and sell all of the electricity at high prices.
 This provides higher profit margins for the plant operator and provides price stability and reliable power which benefits both other producers and the electricity users on the grid.
-(See Electricity_Generation for more details.)

-The MUTBR reactor concept can provide safe, reliable, low-carbon electric power with more flexibility and at lower cost than other proposed reactors.
+The MUBR reactor concept can provide safe, reliable, low-carbon electric power with more flexibility and at lower cost than other proposed reactors.
 It operates on a uranium-plutonium breed-and-burn fuel cycle so most of its energy comes from fission of the plentiful uranium-238.
 Some energy comes directly from fast fission of uranium-238 but most comes indirectly by converting uranium-238 to plutonium-239.
-It can use the existing stockpiles of used nuclear fuel (UNF) as fuel, replacing existing and proposed UNF storage systems (unlike other proposed reactors, it uses all of the metal in UNF, not just the small amount of plutonium).
+It can use the existing stockpiles of used nuclear fuel (UNF) as part of its fuel, replacing existing and proposed UNF storage systems (unlike other proposed reactors, it uses all of the metal in UNF, not just the small amount of plutonium).
 It can greatly reduce the need to mine and process uranium for fuel.
 With its high fuel temperature it can provide higher temperature process heat than other reactors.
 It can store heat energy in higher capacity, lower cost salt (NaCl) thermal energy storage than other reactors can use.
-The small modular reactor and large grid-scale versions can use conventional UNF as the majority of their fuel.
-In all versions, at the end of the reactor life the fuel has a higher fissile content than conventional UNF, so it can continue to be used as most of the fuel in other reactors of the MUTBR type.
+The small modular reactor and large grid-scale versions can use conventional UNF as the much of their fuel.
+In all versions, at the end of the reactor life the fuel has a higher fissile content than conventional UNF, so it can continue to be used as most of the fuel in other reactors of the MUBR type.
 The design is new and involves higher temperatures than other designs.
 While the MCNP simulations show that the theory is sound, there remains much engineering work and development before such a reactor can be built.
-(See Summary for more details.)

-page last modified 10/21/2021
+page last modified 09/26/2023

 For more information email me at firstname.lastname@example.org.
 We are interested in collaborations.